45+ Top Animal Logos of Popular Brands

 TVS

 The TVS Motor Company uses the logo of a running horse.
-This company is the third-largest manufacturer of two-wheelers and is well known for its speed, power, and the sense of freedom that it provides, all of which are synonyms with the symbolization of horses.
+This company is the third-largest manufacturer of two-wheelers and are well known for their speed, power, and the sense of freedom that it provides all of which is synonyms with the symbolization of horses.

 QANTAS